The Upselling and Cross-selling in eCommerce can influence your customers to buy more from your store

 2. What is Cross-selling in eCommerce

-Why are up-selling and cross-selling so important in eCommerce?
+Why do you have to implement up-selling and cross-selling strategies in eCommerce?

-Up-selling and cross-selling are meant to earn more revenue from the customers that you already have.
+Up-selling and cross-selling can help you to make more revenue from the customers that you already have.
 So, why do we have to spend time and money, trying to sell again for someone who has already bought something from us?

 Apart from that, since you already have data about the interests of your existing customers, you can create better suggestions to match their interests.
 As we have discussed in this article about modern digital marketing trends, by providing personalized content, you can increase your hit rate of making a sale.